SandaruKasa/blog/blog/content/posts/2023-05-09-hello-world.md

 The theme I've used is [apollo](https://www.getzola.org/themes/apollo/).
 And no, it is not responsible for the awful color palette you're seeing.

-The static content is than served with [FastHttpd](https://fasthttpd.org/) & proxied through vaddy.
+The static content is than served with [FastHttpd](https://fasthttpd.org/) & proxied through Caddy.
 But I guess I can just move the static files into the Caddy container.

 Speaking of which,